 Most collectors want the pieces in their collection as close to factory-original as possible, so here are a few of the more obvious issues to avoid when considering purchasing a watch.

 Once a fragile porcelain dial is broken or cracked it cannot be reversed, and correct replacements take time to locate.
+The damage usually occurs at or near the dial feet locations, the result of someone trying to pry the dial off without loosening the corresponding set screws.

 Incorrect or missing hands are an obvious problem because they can be difficult to find and expensive to replace.
+The minute hand is more susceptible to breaking, since it's longer and sits above the other two.

 A bent or leaning pendant is the result of an impact, which likely means a broken balance staff.
 Bent pendants are also difficult to wind because the stem is binding in the arbor.
+See the Dents section above.

 Hunter cases have delicate hinges and it doesn't take much to force the covers past 90 degrees.
 Once the metal of the frame is distorted it cannot be made right again.
+These are called "sprung" hinges.

 Parts inevitably get worn out, lost or broken over the years, which must be replaced from new-old stock or culled from donor movements.
 This is standard practice with small parts like screws and jewels, but the larger pieces, such as the upper and lower plates, balance wheel, balance cock and others, are all factory-inscribed with matching serial numbers.
 A Frankenwatch is one that is cobbled together using any part with a serial number that came from a different watch.

 Watches with matching serial numbers are far more desirable from a collecting standpoint, especially early or rare examples worth thousands of dollars.
-To some extent this is also true of watches that are in their original cases, and the value can climb when provenance is involved, such as a factory shipping box or bill of sale.
-In May of 2018 our friends at Jones - Horan Auctions sold Rockford SN #1 - an original combination - for $91,000.
+To some extent this is also true of watches that are in their original cases, and the value can climb when provenance is involved, like a factory shipping box or bill of sale.
+In May of 2018 our friends at Jones & Horan Auctions sold Rockford SN #1 - an original combination - for $91,000.
 Click HERE to see it happen.

-Avoid greedy sellers who gleefully part out original combinations for a few bucks, knowing that there are plenty of novice collectors who will chase their bits and pieces.
+Always avoid greedy sellers who gleefully part out original combinations for a few bucks, knowing that there are plenty of novice collectors who will chase their bits and pieces.

 Key winds are several decades older than railroad-era pocket watches, which means that they've had several more decades of repairs, and were sometimes run for far too long between cleanings.
 There was a transitional period in the 1880s when some models were equipped with both key and stem winding mechanisms, but by the turn of the century the key had become obsolete.